 1. Detailed Project Description.
-The proposed project involves filling a 45-foot wide, 16-foot high, maximum 13-foot deep seacave with both riprap and pneumatically placed concrete.
+The proposed project involves filling a 30-foot wide, 12-foot high, maximum 7-foot deep seacave with both riprap and pneumatically placed concrete.
 The cave is located at the base of an approximately 80 foot high coastal bluff below a lot which contains an existing single-family residence.
-This permit application is a follow-up to an emergency permit granted on March 13, 1998 to fill the seacave (#6-98-25-G).
+This permit application is a follow-up to an emergency permit granted on March 13, 1998 to fill the seacave (#6-98-29-G).

 The site is located west of Pacific Avenue, between Clark Street and Hill Street, in the City of Solana Beach.
-The City of Solana Beach owns the beach and bluff below the residence.
+The City of Solana Beach quitclaimed the bluff face to the property owner and subject applicant in 1995.
+The City of Solana Beach owns the beach below the residence.